 During 1940, Britain was frantically preparing for a German invasion which resulted in sections of coastline becoming heavily militarised.
 This field is located just 10km inland and therefore the grenades likely belonged to coastal defence soldiers.

-The Home Guard were notorious for ill-disciplined storage and disposal of ammunition.
-Indeed, such finds are not uncommon in England.
+The Home Guard were notorious for ill-disciplined storage and the unauthorised disposal of ammunition.
+Therefore, such finds are not uncommon in England.

 The British Army designated the SIP grenade, the No.76 Special Grenade.
 It was a simple anti-tank weapon issued to Home Guard battalions throughout the UK.
 Britain produced more than six million SIP grenades.